pzzd/statistics-probability/notes/binomial_random_variables.md

 - On the other hand large sample sizes tend to be a lot better than small sample sizes.

 ## Are these binomial variables?

+X is the number of 6s after 12 rolls for a fair die.
+- Yes, it's a binomial random variable!

+Y is the number of rolls until you get 6 on a fair die.
+- No, this is a geometric random variable.

 In a game involving a standard deck of playing cards, an individual randomly draws 7 cards without replacement.
 Let Y = the number of aces drawn.
 - Y isn't binomial since the cards are being selected without replacement and the sample size is more than 10% of the population size, so the trials are not independent.